Publication Scheme

 - Capital financing, to fund the purchase of assets (buildings and equipment).

-The Department of Health allocates funding to Clinical Commissioning Groups (CCGs) on the basis of the local needs of their populations.
-NHS trusts receive most of their revenue funding from CCGs via contractual agreements based on the number of patients that the Trust treats.
-From April 2022, CCGs will cease to exist and the Trust’s main source of funding will flow instead from the West Yorkshire Integrated Care System.
+The Department of Health allocates funding to Integrated Care Board (ICBs) on the basis of the local needs of their populations.
+NHS trusts receive most of their revenue funding from ICBs via contractual agreements based on the number of patients that the Trust treats.

 Capital is generally financed from internally generated resources such as depreciation.